kaelzhang/node-modified/README.md

 - response [`http.ServerResponse`](http://nodejs.org/api/http.html#http_class_http_serverresponse) The response object
 - body `String` The response body

-Emitted when all the request process is complete, after the execution of user callback.
+Emitted when all the request process is complete, after the execution of user callback (the one of `request(options, callback)`).

 ## Release History